 Sales in the marketplace overall reflect some changes that I think you should be aware of.
 The mid-century and modern arts genre has taken a very large leap in interest and demand globally.
-Sales have been reflected from

-By Carl Sloan costume jewelry up to fine modern art sold in top galleries and auctions.
-In many ways they are surpassing antiques in all categories, so now is the time to understand and pay attention to this rising demand.
+Sales have been reflected from costume jewelry up to fine modern art sold in top galleries and auctions.
+In many ways they are surpassing antiques in all categories, so now is the time to understand and pay attention to this rising homes from the 1950s, 60s and even 70s and this is what is meant by "mid-century."
+The boomerang furniture of the 1950s, modern Scandinavian items with sleek design, the bright colors of blue, orange and yellow on items from the 70s, even appliances, toys and accent pieces from the era are now One way to see this in Knoxville is to visit the Nostalgia Vintage Markets.
+The original is located on Homburg Drive in West Knoxville and their new mall is located in the warehouse district at 1401 McCalla Ave near the Old City.
+A visit to either will give you a quick education as well as a ton of fun.
 The next market upswing has been the interest in country style items though a twist has occurred.
 Designers are taking items that have been "repurposed," making a home have a unique look.
 This involves taking old country items and making them serve a purpose, such as hanging a chicken cage to hold pots and pans, using a wooden ladder as a shelf to display items, using lanterns as chandelier, etc. The message here is that many items that you may have in your shed or basement could be of interest when utilized in a different manner.
 In contrast, items that held high values yesterday, such as dining sets and china, are simply not in demand.
 When I visit homes with such traditional items that are for sale I do explain and bring into focus how our lifestyles are today.
 Families rarely have a meal together in the old formal style with china and place settings sitting around a table.
 Nowadays it's computers, TV, email, texting and the like to the point that adults and children often eat at different times and even different foods on the same day and in different rooms or places.
 I miss the old days as much as anyone but this is the reality of our times.
 Even the old timers admit that the reason they want to sell these kinds of items is they too don't use them and the kids don't want them.
 It is goodbye fine china and hello Corelle Ware.
-You may be surprised that your bow glass oak china cabinet may, when purchased, get painted and sold as shabby chic which is also popular today.
-Yes, traditional antiques are still selling and not doing badly, yet I just wish to make my readers aware of the markets today.
+You may be surprised that your bow glass oak china cabinet may, when purchased, get painted and sold as shabby chic which is also popular Yes, traditional antiques are still selling and not doing badly, yet I just wish to make my readers aware of the markets today.
 As always, if you need help assessing any items that you are considering selling I am always available to help and at no charge.
 Simply call Greg Lawson at (865)604-3468 and leave your information.
-Have a blessed week! choices to meet long-term goals, such as purchasing a home.
-There is no cost to participate, but space is limited.
-Info: 865-524-5511; www.thekaul.org.
-Gibbs High School Class of 1993, Twenty Year Class Reunion The Gibbs High Class of 1993 twenty year reunion will be held on Saturday, July 27 on the Volunteer Continue on page 4 Most everyone has items in their homes from the 1950s, 60s and even 70s and this is what is meant by "mid-century."
-The boomerang furniture of the 1950s, modern Scandinavian items with sleek design, the bright colors of blue, orange and yellow on items from the 70s, even appliances, toys and accent pieces from the era are now in demand.
-One way to see this in Knoxville is to visit the Nostalgia Vintage Markets.
-The original is located on
+Have a blessed